BithreenGirlen/DxLibSpineViewer/README.md

 ----|---- |----
 File| Open folder | Open folder-select-dialogue.
  -| Setting | Open a dialogue to set atlas/skelton extensions to pick up when opening folder.
- -| Select files | Pick up atlas and skeleton file one by one regardless of its extension.
+ -| Select files | Pick up atlas and skeleton files one by one regardless of their extension.
 Image| Through-seen | Switch window's transparancy.
  -| Manipulation | Open a dialogue to specify slots to be excluded, skins or animations to be mixed.